1 R Foundations for Data Science

 Lists in R

-# Create a list containing a vector, matrix, and data frame
+The following example creates a list containing the vector, matrix, and data frame introduced above:

 my_list